ZigzagSecurity/survival-guide-radare2/PART 1.md

-# survival guide to radare2
+# Survival guide to radare2 // PART 1

-for the first guide I will use a challenge from the picoCTF 2018.
+For the first guide I will use a challenge from the picoCTF 2018.
 It's really simple and easy to understand.

 [Here you can get the binary](//github.com/ZigzagSecurity/survival-guide-radare2/raw/master/be-quick-or-be-dead-1)

-first of all you have to load the binary in r2, that is easily done with :
+First of all you have to load the binary in r2, that is easily done with :

 `radare2 ./be-quick-or-be-dead-1`